sjstretton/screwed/02-ProgressAndProblems.md

 But taxes change the nature of what activities are profitable.
 So taxes, which could change the nature of these agents (for example, converting an oil company to a renewables producer) cannot be imposed because the very same agents resist the taxes as they oppose their interests.
 But these interests would change if the nature of the company was to change from oil to renewables.
 So we a have catch-22 situation.
 We can't change the companies without the tax.
 But we can't impose the tax without changing the company, since they resist politically.
 Instead, we need forms of tax that don't face such resistance but which lead to the transformation of companies in a positive direction.

-# What is an efficient and fair taxation system given what we know about the principles of political economy?
+# How to define an efficient and fair taxation system?
 (Chapter 5)

 Tax is the means by which we pay for government services.
 But this book isn't really about government.
 Rather it is about the use the taxation system to ensure that the *private sector* has the right incentives.
 So there are two, distinct, systems that are in scope of our book.
 The first is the entire private sector. his book is about how the private sector can contribute to the well being and the good of society.
 If the private sector does not have the right incentives, it will not produce the right outcomes.
 Therefore, it is a book about economics.
 If the private sector is not to harm our general well being, then an effective tax system needs to be in place.